amir20/dozzle/docs/guide/faq.md

       compress: {}
 ```

-With this setup, you may find that certain containers do not show logs in dozzle anymore if you open dozzle via traefik (e.g. dozzle.mydomain.com).
+With this setup, you may find that certain containers do not show logs in dozzle anymore if you open dozzle via traefik (e.g., dozzle.mydomain.com).
-You will also note that the same dozzle instance does show the logs when accessed directly (e.g. localhost:8080).
+You will also note that the same dozzle instance does show the logs when accessed directly (e.g., localhost:8080).

 Containers where this has been observed (non-exhaustive list) are: dozzle, homepage, glances, filebrowser.